Have you thought about moving to another country as a way of boosting your success as an entrepreneur?

-With a well-developed infrastructure, ease of access to capital and great connectivity (with regards to both tech and geographical location making it easy to get around Europe), there’s no doubt that Germany is a great option for both startups and serious entrepreneurs.
+Ranking 8th on the GEM report is Switzerland.
+With a well-developed infrastructure, ease of access to capital, and great connectivity (with regards to both tech and geographical location, making it easy to get around Europe), there’s no doubt that Switzerland is a great option for both startups and serious entrepreneurs.

-So, for entrepreneurs who are not yet ready to move their business ventures abroad, there is still scope for success here.
-Personally though, by taking risks with my investments and moving business ventures abroad, I’ve seen my wealth increase much faster than they would have or could have at home.
+By taking risks with your investments and moving business ventures abroad, we have seen firsthand how entrepreneurial wealth increases much faster than it would have or could have at home.

-Choosing a country based on its entrepreneurial qualities is not as simple as one might think.
+Choosing a country based on its entrepreneurial qualities is not as simple as you might think.

 There is a whole host of factors to consider, from infrastructure to government policies and availability of capital.
-Plus, if you’re thinking about moving your business or indeed launching a start-up in a new country, you need to consider where is best to base yourself from a cultural point of view.
+Plus, if you’re thinking about moving your business or launching a startup in a new country, you need to consider where it is best to base yourself from a cultural point of view.

 Countries with the best culture and socio-political harmony aren’t always the most conducive to profits.
 But these factors need to be considered nonetheless.